 Howie Markels was in Teal for the stated purpose of visiting a new mine that had been producing minor amounts of Osmium.
 Even small yields of Osmium could be very profitable since it was one of the rarest metals on the planet.
 The fact that it was used to harden platinum made it a very valued material from a manufacturing perspective.
 At over $800 an ounce, even small deals for Osmium meant a lot of money was going to change hands.

-He had loose plans for the day, his first, and only, meeting of the day was later that afternoon where he was to meet with the mine operators to make arrangements for his visit to the mine the next day.
+He had loose plans for the day.
+His first and only meeting of the day, was later that afternoon.
+He was to meet with the mine operators to make arrangements for his visit to the mine, the next day.
 With a number of hours to kill, he intended to do a little sightseeing until lunch time.
-There were a number of old churches and fortifications around the city dating back to when Itan ruled Teal.
+There were a number of old churches and fortifications around the city, dating back to when Itan ruled Teal.

 He left his room putting the sign out to tell the maids to clean it.
 Like an experienced business traveler, he left a good tip for the maid.
 It didn’t necessarily mean that his room would be any cleaner, but he would get better service if he called for an extra towel.
 It also tended to discourage the theft of small items that could be sold for piddling amounts of cash, a real possibility where a poor population would take anything that wasn’t nailed down.
 The promise of a little cash every morning with a large tip when leaving outweighed the risk associated with stealing a shirt for resale.